mattlianje/etl4s/README.md

 A Node wraps a lazily-evaluated function `In => Out`.
 Chain them with `~>` to build pipelines.

 To improve readability and express intent, **etl4s** defines four aliases: `Extract`, `Transform`, `Load` and `Pipeline`.
-All behave the same under the hood. and you run pipelines at the end of the World by calling `.unsafeRun(...)`
+All behave the same under the hood.

+You run pipelines at the end of the World by calling `.unsafeRun(...)`

 ```scala
 val step = Transform[String, Int](_.length)